Tomato, lilacs and glass jar on the sill.

 The Six of Cups card is described as a walk down memory lane.
 It resides in the heart center of the Tree of Life at the number six, Beauty (Tiferet).
 Pamela Colman Smith’s image evokes sweetness and cozy thoughts.
 Yet for many of us, early memories are a murky stew of much darker things.
 Your child self will embrace darkness openly because we haven’t yet learned to be afraid of the line between right and wrong.
 We may have been in the hands of adults who didn’t know any better.
 Or our adults knew better and just didn’t care.
 As a child, you see things for what they are without judgment.
 This brings us closer to unedited truth.
 And truth is often as dark as a married couple fighting for their lives, up to their eyeballs and drowning in Smirnoff.

 The darkness doesn’t make me sad, it gives adult life texture and richness (although it wreaked havoc on my teens and twenties).
-Childhood darkness may threaten to swallow you whole but if you can make it through to the other side, darkness and depth becomes context as rich as the Mars black shadows on an oil painting defining the entire work.
+Childhood darkness may threaten to swallow you whole but if you can make it through to the other side, darkness and depth becomes context as rich as the Mars Black shadows on an oil painting which define the entire work.

 When the Six of Cups appears it is worth using the card not only as a springboard for earlier memories but as an opportunity to move back and examine the world through your child eyes.
 The glorious perception we all once had that many of us now struggle to regain.